next-theme/hexo-theme-next/README.md

 ## Update

-A new version of NexT will be released every month.
+The NexT theme will continue to release new versions to include new features and bug fixes.
 Please read the [release notes][docs-release-url] before updating the theme.
 You can update NexT by the following command.

 Install the latest version through npm: